godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Let's go over what's happening here.

 First, we check to see if the ``change_grenade`` action has just been pressed.
-If it has, we then check to see which grenade we are currently using.
-Based on the name of the grenade we're currently using, we change ``current_grenade`` to the opposite grenade name.
+If it has, we then check to see which grenade the player is currently using.
+Based on the name of the grenade the player is currently using, we change ``current_grenade`` to the opposite grenade name.

 Next we check to see if the ``fire_grenade`` action has just been pressed.
-If it has, we then check to see if we have more than ``0`` grenades for the current grenade we have selected.
+If it has, we then check to see if the player has more than ``0`` grenades for the current grenade type selected.

-If we have more than ``0`` grenades, we then remove one from the grenade amounts for the current grenade.
+If the player has more than ``0`` grenades, we then remove one from the grenade amounts for the current grenade.
-Then, based on the grenade we're currently using we instance the proper grenade scene and assign it to ``grenade_clone``.
+Then, based on the grenade the player is currently using, we instance the proper grenade scene and assign it to ``grenade_clone``.

-Next we add ``grenade_clone`` as a child of the node at the root, and set its global :ref:`Transform <class_Transform>` to ``Grenade_Toss_Pos``'s global :ref:`Transform <class_Transform>`.
+Next we add ``grenade_clone`` as a child of the node at the root and set its global :ref:`Transform <class_Transform>` to ``Grenade_Toss_Pos``'s global :ref:`Transform <class_Transform>`.
 Finally, we apply an impulse to the grenade so that it is launched forward, relative to the ``Z`` directional vector of ``grenade_clone``'s.

 ______

-Now we can use both types of grenades, but there's a few things we should probably add before we move on to adding the other things.
+Now the player can use both types of grenades, but there is still a few things we should probably add before we move on to adding the other things.

-We still need a way to see how many grenades we have left, and we should probably have a way to get more grenades when we pick up ammo.
+We still need a way to show the player how many grenades are left, and we should probably add a way to get more grenades when the player picks up ammo.

-First, let's change some of the code in ``Player.gd`` so we can see how many grenades we have left.
+First, let's change some of the code in ``Player.gd`` to show how many grenades are left.
 Change ``process_UI`` to the following:

 ::